 - any additional borrowing required above the ported balance can only have a product from our current product range

 - existing Nationwide borrowers who have an interest only/part & part mortgage and are moving home can keep the amount they have on their interest only mortgage where the existing product is ported.
 They must also ensure they have an acceptable mortgage repayment strategy in place.
-Any borrowing taken on a new product must be on a capital and interest repayment basis.
+When porting, any new additional borrowing must be on a capital and interest repayment basis.
 If they wish to take any new lending on an interest only basis, they'll need to redeem the existing product and pay any applicable ERCs.
 If they currently have an existing Interest Only product and are looking to increase their borrowing on interest only, and wish to port with a top up on interest only, please speak to your BDM.

 At application stage, your client can also change the term of their mortgage when porting, subject to criteria.
 Your client can also port from a joint mortgage to a single mortgage and vice versa.